Greenbelt (shopping mall)

-Greenbelt, also known as Ayala Malls Greenbelt, is a shopping mall located at Ayala Center, Makati, Metro Manila, Philippines.
+Greenbelt (also known as Greenbelt by Ayala Malls) is a large shopping mall located at Ayala Center, Makati, Metro Manila, Philippines.
 It is owned by Ayala Malls, a real-estate subsidiary of Ayala Land, which is an affiliate of Ayala Corporation.
 It opened in 1988 after merging existing structures and is one of the Ayala Corporation's flagship projects.
-The mall offers a mix of high-end retail shops, restaurants, amenities, leisure and entertainment.
-Currently, the mall has five sections: two enclosed areas, two buildings with open-air shopping areas, and Greenbelt 5, which was opened in 2007.
+Since 2025, it is the oldest operating Ayala Mall after Ayala Land sold its stake in Alabang Town Center to the Madrigal Group.The mall offers a mix of high-end retail shops, restaurants, amenities, leisure and entertainment.
+Currently, the mall has five sections and an urban park with a Roman Catholic chapel at the center.

 History

 The old Greenbelt 1, captured from Gamboa Street, featuring the component Brutalist structure formerly known as Greenbelt Square.

 Origin

-The origin of Greenbelt could be traced to the 1970s as an open-space park also known as Greenbelt Junction, which had an aviary and was surrounded by low-rise structures featuring various dining establishments.
+The origin of Greenbelt could be traced to the 1970s as an open-space park also known as Greenbelt Junction, which had an aviary and was surrounded by low-rise structures featuring various dining establishments and the United Supermart.
 The park underwent renovations, followed by the inauguration of the Santo Niño de Paz Greenbelt Chapel on the park in 1983 and the decommissioning of the aviary later that decade.

-In 1982, Greenbelt Square, a three-story Brutalist building containing cinemas and retail spaces, was inaugurated.
-It was designed by Leandro Locsin, who would later be named as a National Artist for Architecture.
+In 1982, Greenbelt Square, a three-story Brutalist building containing retail spaces and four cinemas (two of which were later converted into the OnStage performing arts theater and the ArtFilm Theater for non-commercial films) was opened.
+The building was designed by Leandro Locsin, who would later be named as a National Artist for Architecture.
 Structures that were later added are: